Everything you need to know about MusEQ's menu bar controls, EQ editor, and audio routing.

 If you use multiple headphones, select your current model here.
 Each headphone stores its last used EQ profile and headroom setting.
 When you switch headphones, MusEQ loads everything automatically.

-Click the + button to add a new headphone model.
+Select New… from the headphone picker to add a new model.

 MusEQ also remembers which headphone you last used with each output device.
 When you switch to a different device — say, plugging in a USB DAC — it automatically loads the headphone you had selected for that device last time.